$G_2'$-Slodowy Slices I: Geometric Structures

-To implement the strategy of `moving bases of pencils', we must overcome three main obstacles: \begin{enumerate}[label=(\alph*)] \item What is the \emph{topology} of the base of pencil $\mathcal{B}_{\sigma}(\mathcal{P}_x)$? \item What is the \emph{geometry} of the base of pencil $\mathcal{B}_{\sigma}(\mathcal{P}_x)\subset \mathcal{F}_{\sigma}$? \item How do the fibers of the base of pencil $\mathcal{B}_{\sigma}(\mathcal{P}_x)$ vary in $x$? \end{enumerate} Here we make preliminary remarks and postpone further details and commentary to $\S$\ref{Sec:Technique}.
 In general, (a) is already difficult.
-Presently, we find \emph{the fibers themselves are fiber bundles}, explicitly described, and related to principal bundle realizations of each flag manifold $\mathcal{F}_{\sigma} =\Gtwosplit/P_{\sigma}$.
-For (b), we need an explicit coordinate parametrization of our fibers.
-This is much harder to obtain than just the topology alone.
-For (c), each base of pencil is understood in (b) relative to different background data; comparing fibers requires translating one fiber from its native tongue to a foreign language, resulting in long calculations to verify the tautological developing map is indeed a local diffeomorphism, especially in the case of $\Pho^\times=\Gtwosplit/P_{\alpha}$, the flag manifold of the long root.
+Presently, we find \emph{the fibers themselves are fiber bundles} whose fibrations are related to principal bundle fibrations of the flag manifolds $\mathcal{F}_{\sigma} =\Gtwosplit/P_{\sigma}$.
+For (b), we need an explicit coordinate parametrization of our fibers, which is much harder to obtain than just the topology alone.
+For (c), each base of pencil is understood in (b) relative to different points in the symmetric space.
+Comparing fibers of the moving base of pencil $\overline{B}_{\mathcal{P}}$ then requires translating between different models for the flag manifold $\mathcal{F}_{\sigma}$.
+Consequently, lengthy calculations are needed to verify the tautological map is indeed a local diffeomorphism, especially in the case of $\Gtwosplit/P_{\alpha}$.

 The group $\Gtwosplit$ is related to \emph{exceptional} geometry that is unique and interesting in its own right.
-However, $\Gtwosplit$ is also situated at an interesting middle-ground: it is a low rank Lie group, but has sufficiently large dimension and intricacy so as to intimate general features.
-Hence, this group provides an ideal environment to test the efficacy of Lie-theoretic constructions.
-To this end, the present geometric structures illuminate some previously obscured difficulties and highlight new phenomena relevant to future work; see Section $\S$\ref{Sec:Technique}.
-Among rank $2$ split Lie groups, $\Gtwosplit$ was the last for the \cite{GW12, KLP18}-geometric structures for Hitchin representations to be understood.
+However, $\Gtwosplit$ is also situated at an interesting middle ground: it is a low rank Lie group, but has sufficiently large dimension and intricacy so as to intimate general features.
+In short: $\Gtwosplit$ provides an ideal environment to test the efficacy of Lie-theoretic constructions.
+To this end, the present work highlights some previously obscured difficulties and illuminates new phenomena; see $\S$\ref{Sec:Technique}.

-In the remaining portion of the introduction, we describe some history and background for context, state our main results $\S$\ref{Sec:MainResults}, and then remark on the ideas involved in the proofs in $\S$\ref{Sec:Technique}.